briansimiyuj/doctor-appointment-app/README.md

     Cancel appointment hook will be used to cancel the appointment and store the reason for cancellation in local storage.

-      1. Retrieve updateAppointmentStatus from the patient details context
+      1. Retrieve updateAppointmentStatus from the patient details context and addScheduleHistoryEntry from the schedule history hook
       2. Retrieve the appointmentToCancel from updatePatientDetails hook
       3. Create a function to handle the cancel appointment which takes reason and alternative as parameters
         a.
 Get the appointment to cancel either from the hook state or from localStorage as fallback